CyrusC812/Learning-Python/10 - OS Module - Use Underlying Operating System Functionality/notes.md

-# 8 : Modules and Standard library
+# 10 : OS Module - Use Underlying Operating System Functionality

 ### Overview

-How to use modules and some standard libraries
+How to use the OS module
 ## Key Concepts
 ### directories
 - Use .chdir() to change working directory